This post was updated on January 19, 2022

-Note: Do not over apply decking stains!
-Follow manufacturer’s directions when it come to amount of coats needed.
+Note: Do not over-apply decking stains!
+Follow the manufacturer’s directions when it comes to the number of coats needed.

 On a deck, start with the railings and apply one light coat of stain.
 Be sure to protect any areas from unwanted drips.
 After the first coat is finished, apply a second light coat to only the top of the railings within 20-120 minutes of the first.
 Only one coat is required on the verticals like spindles.
 Repeat this method for any other vertical surfaces such as posts, benches, walls, and so on.

 When the railings are finished and have had a two-coat wet on wet application, move to the floor or decking area.
 Coat the entire floor or with one coat of stain.
 Within 20-60 minutes of the first coat, reapply a second light coat.
 Even though the first coat has not dried completely, it is okay to walk on it to apply the second coat.
 Be careful though not to step on your second and final coat of stain.
 Wear old shoes that you do not mind getting ruined.
 Finally to finish, use the wet on wet process on any steps or deck stairs.

 The wet-on-wet stain application method works best with semi-transparent stains.
 Both water and oil-based stains can be applied in this manner.
 Give your deck or other exterior wood surfaces maximum protection with a two-coat wet-on-wet application.